julianthome/acosolver/README.md

 ACO-Solver to communicate with the external solvers in the first phase of the solving procedure.

-For running ACO-Solver, one can use the helper script `solve.sh` script that is available in the `scripts/` directory of this repository with ``aco`` as parameter.
-Before running the script, please make sure that the variable definitions at the top of the file are pointing to the right locations.
-The variables are explained by means of comments inside the script.
+For running ACO-Solver, one can use the helper script script `solve.sh` that is available in the `scripts/` directory of this repository with ``aco`` as parameter.
+Before running the script, please make sure that the variable definitions at the top of `solve.sh` are pointing to the right locations.
+The variable explanations can be found inside the script.

 ```bash
 ./solve.sh aco